OHI-Science/ohimanual/2_plan/ohi-plan.md

 title: The Ocean Health Index Plan Phase
 ---

-## Understand the Requirements for Conducting an OHI Assessment
+# Understand the Requirements for Conducting an OHI Assessment

-Before you begin actually conducting your assessment (explained in Phase 3), it is crucial to have a full understanding of what is required to complete a successful assessment.
-Conducting an assessment is a labor intensive process that requires collaboration, communication, funding, dedication and, perhaps most importantly, data.
+Before you begin actually conducting your assessment (explained in Phase 3), it is crucial to have a full understanding of what are required to complete a successful assessment.
+Conducting an assessment is a labor intensive process that requires **collaboration, communication, funding, dedication** and, perhaps most importantly, **data**.
 It is imperative to ensure that you have all of these components before starting your assessment.

-The lead organizer of the proposed assessment may want to begin by with a stakeholder analysis to gain a better sense of who are the key players involved in ocean and coastal resource management in the study area.
+The lead organizer of the proposed assessment may want to begin by with a _stakeholder analysis_ to gain a better sense of who are the key players involved in ocean and coastal resource management in the study area.
 We recommend creating a **Working Group** with representatives from public sectors (government agencies, national and regional authorities, etc.), academic and scientific institutions, civil society, and private sector.
 Engaging these stakeholders will greatly enhance your abilities to collaborate and communicate across several groups.
 It will also give you access to a larger pool of resources and knowledge.
 The Working Group is in charge of:

-* Managing the overall assessment process
-* Developing a project proposal
+- Developing a project proposal
-* Assembling a qualified **Technical Team** to conduct the assessment itself
+- Assembling a qualified **Technical Team** to conduct the assessment itself (see [Team Sturcture](/plan/#team-structure))

-Under the section **Team* Structure** you can learn more about the skillsets required for an effective Technical Team.
+- Managing the overall assessment process

 Procuring funding and creating a budget that is informed by the task timeline will also aid in smart spending and decrease the likelihood that funding will run out before the process is completed.

-The availability of local data is perhaps the single most important requirement for conducting an OHI+ assessment.

 Index scores are a reflection of data quality, and thus, accessing the best data available is of the highest importance.
 Data from existing environmental, social, and economic indicators may be used.
 All data will be rescaled to specific reference points (targets) before being combined therefore setting these reference points at the appropriate scale is a fundamental component of any assessment.
 This requires the interpretation of the philosophy of each Index goal and sub-goal using the best available data and indicators.
 For your reference, you may look at a list of the data layers used in the 2014 Global Assessment for Ecuador at http://ohi-science.org/ecu/layers/

-## Team Structure
+# Team Structure

 The Team Structure will largely depend on the goal of conducting an assessment, thus there is no single "right" team requirements for developing an OHI+ assessment.
-Academic led assessments (such as those led by research labs or for a Ph.D thesis) tend to have fewer people involved.
+Academic-led assessments (such as those led by research labs or for a Ph.D thesis) tend to have fewer people involved.
 However, most assessments to date have management and/or policy goals, and therefore, have wider stakeholder involvement.
 Effective assessments are carefully planned and require adequate project leadership and vision.
 Due to the multidisciplinary nature of the Index, assessments often count with participation of various stakeholder groups.
 Nevertheless, we recommend a key agency or group assumes the leadership of the assessment to ensure proper planning, development, and engagement throughout the assessment.

 However, many successful teams have structured themselves as follows:

-1) A Multidisciplinary Working Group:
+**1. A Multidisciplinary Working Group**

 The OHI+ working group for your study area should include government agencies, scientific and academic experts, civil society (resource users), and NGOs (social, environmental).
-By assembling a multidisciplinary working group, you ensure the tasks are evenly divided among the participants, as well counting with a pluralistic system to include various values and perspectives.
-It is this working group who is responsible for doing the early learning about OHI and developing the Work Plan in Phase 2.
-The working group also provides important guidance to the technical team in terms of stakeholder engagement, goal weighing, reference points, and ensuring the study is aligning with management and policy needs.
-Lastly, the working group actively engages with key stakeholders and decision-makers through the process and after assessments are conducted to develop action plans that integrate the findings of the study into management and policy interventions.
+By assembling a multidisciplinary working group, you ensure the tasks are evenly divided among the participants, as well as counting with a pluralistic system to include various values and perspectives.
+This working group is responsible for:

-**Sample OHI Team structure**

-  ![](https://docs.google.com/drawings/d/1YEg9thEUnCxByJ5Izs5i86CvURMn3dfUXXkH8PSmdoA/pub?w=1440&h=1080)
++ doing the early learning about OHI and developing the Work Plan in Phase 2.
++ provides important guidance to the technical team in terms of stakeholder engagement, goal weighing, reference points, and ensuring the study is aligning with management and policy needs.
++ actively engages with key stakeholders and decision-makers through the process and after assessments are conducted to develop action plans that integrate the findings of the study into management and policy interventions.

-2) A Technical Team
+**2. A Technical Team**

 The success of your OHI+ assessment process will depend on the effectiveness of your technical team.
 While every assessment will be done differently--it is always done according to local needs, resources, and priorities--we can provide guidance on the skills required within your team and how other assessments have structured their teams.
 Team sizes have ranged from two to ten people depending on the scope of the study and the qualifications/skills of the team, particularly the technical members.
 Whether members work full-time or part-time will also affect the time required to completed the assessment.

 It is best to assemble a small core team of skilled, flexible people.
 Because OHI assessments combine knowledge from multiple disciplines, require developing models and setting reference points, and use innovative, evolving open-source tools, team members will likely be required to work outside of their direct expertise and technical ability and must feel comfortable and have the authority to do so.
-One approach that has worked well has been to assemble a core team that is very knowledgeable about the OHI framework and process, with specific members having backgrounds in marine science and tasked with information gathering and communication or with information processing and the Toolbox (or better yet, a combination of the two).
-This core team then engages additional ‘goal keepers’ that are experts in specific OHI goals to help develop the best models, access information, identify pressures and resilience measures, and set reference points, through in-person meetings, workshops, and remote communication.
+One approach that has worked well has been to assemble:

++ A **core team** that is very knowledgeable about the OHI framework and process, with specific members having backgrounds in marine science and tasked with information gathering and communication or with information processing and the Toolbox (or better yet, a combination of the two).
++ ‘**Goal keepers**’ that are experts in specific OHI goals to help develop the best models, access information, identify pressures and resilience measures, and set reference points, through in-person meetings, workshops, and remote communication.

-  There are a few requirements.
+There are two more techincal requirements:

-  - The technical team members need to be skilled in the programming language R.
+  - The toolbox is built upon the programming language R. The technical team member(s) need to be skilled in R
   - Setting regional boundaries and spatial analysis requires access to GIS software (some of this can be done in R).

+**Sample OHI Team structure**

+  ![](https://docs.google.com/drawings/d/1YEg9thEUnCxByJ5Izs5i86CvURMn3dfUXXkH8PSmdoA/pub?w=1440&h=1080)

 The OHI team can offer in-kind support (scientific, managerial, and communications), but for local technical information and support, you will require dedicated specialists. <!---From FAQ, ECU workshop 2015--->

-### Data Requirements
+# Data Requirements

-Time-series data are needed for the four components of each goal: Status, trend, pressures, and resilience.
+The availability of local data is perhaps the single most important requirement for conducting an OHI+ assessment. **Time-series data are needed for the four components of each goal: Status, Trend, Pressures, and Resilience**.

 These are the types of data that have been used in previous assessments:

  Data required for status and trend:

   - Fisheries and mariculture harvest
   - Natural products harvest
   - Need and ability for small-scale fishing
-  - Coastal habitats extend and condition
+  - Coastal habitats coverage area and condition
   - Employment, wages, and revenue of coastal industries
-  - Species extinction risks and protection of special places
+  - Species list, extinction risks, and protection of special places
   - Tourism and recreation information
   - Water pollutants

 Data required for pressures:

   - Ecological pressures
       - Pollution
       - Habitat destruction